lucafacin/CVproject_Tree_Identification/README.md

 # CVproject_Tree_Identification
-Implementation of a Convolutional Neural Network for localize the tree position in some sampling images.
+Computer vison project with the objective of locating the position of trees in some sample images.
+CV techniques, implemented in C++ using the OpenCV library, are used to identify all possible sub-images of trees and then they were classified with a Convolutional Neural Network coded in python using TensorFlow.